 Grants and contracts - Grants for basic research and other sponsored programs are generally subject to restrictions and conditions that must be met before the University is entitled to funding.
 Accordingly, advances from granting agencies are generally considered refundable in the unlikely event specified services are not performed.
 The University recognizes revenues on grants for basic research and other sponsored programs as the awards for such programs are expended, since expenditures in accordance with award terms typically results in the simultaneous release of restrictions and conditions imposed by the grantor.
 Revenue from exchange contracts for applied research is recognized as the University's contractual performance obligations are substantially met.
-Indirect cost recovery by the University on U.S. government grants and contracts is based upon a predetermined negotiated rate and is recorded as private grants and contracts revenue and government grants and contracts revenue.
+Indirect cost recovery by the University on U.S. government grants and contracts revenue and government grants and contracts revenue.